The third of my Examiner.com articles.

 A second controversy has surrounded the misuse of statistics to justify their existence.
 Offender Watch-run websites have posted a false statistic claiming "50% of sex offenders re-offend."
 This stat was extrapolated from yet another privately run registry, Family Watchdog, which recently removed the statistic from the website.
 Some websites have posted the offending stat while others have posted more lower and more accurate stats (CLICK HERE to view the different web pages for comparison).

 One such example of stat inflation was recently reported in Connecticut, where a recent study has confirmed what has been known for mny years-- sexual recidivism is far lower than believed.
 The Connecticut study found only 2.7% of convicted registered sex offenders repeated their crimes, far lower than the 50% Offender Watch standard.
-Now, Offender Watch has dropped the 50% stat from many of it's websites
+Now, Offender Watch has dropped the 50% stat from many of it's websites.

 The thought of privatizing the registry should scare you, since it is obvious they will public advertise fear to sell their wares.
 Imagine a corporation investing money in promoting laws making it easier to add you or your loved ones to the public registry.
 Perhaps we'll see sex offender registry stock on the New York Stock Exchange as we currently see with the private prison companies GEO Group and Corrections Corporation of America.
 Worse, imagine contracts to keep the registry ever at full capacity like the private prison industry.
 In KATU of Portland's March 2012 article on the debate over expanding the registry, the person representing the side of expansion of the registry is Dan Meister who sells--what else-- background checks to paranoid individuals.